cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 This proposal is fully backward compatible.
 Existing modules that have no `local-module.cue` file behave identically to the current system.
-The schema changes are additive: the `replace` field on `#Dep` is optional and only permitted in `local-module.cue`.
+The schema changes are additive: the `replaceWith` field on `#Dep` is optional and only permitted in `local-module.cue`.

 The proposal requires a new language version gate (e.g.,